The Amityville Terror: Plot

-Jessica and Todd Jacobson, along with their teenage daughter Hailey and troubled aunt Shae, move into a haunted house in Amityville.
-Shae unknowingly purchases this house from property manager Delilah McAllister.
+Jessica and Todd Jacobson, along with their teenage daughter Hailey and Todd’s troubled sister Shae, move into a haunted house in Amityville, New York.
+Shae has unknowingly purchased the house from property manager Delilah McAllister.
 Hailey quickly meets a local teen, Brett, and they develop a relationship.
-Despite this, Hailey begins to be bullied by classmates Theresa, Sally, and Claire.
+Hailey begins to be bullied by classmates Theresa, Sally, and Claire.

 While in the bathtub, Shae feels a strange experience, as if her flesh was burning.
 Proving to be a hallucination, Shae's behavior continues to grow stranger.
 When relaying this peculiar behavior to Brett, Hailey is introduced to a story about a little boy who used to live in that house.
 The boy, named Jimmy Oberest, drowned his baby sister in acid before killing his parents.

-Mike, Todd's mechanic boss, comes to visit, as he used to date Shae in college.
+Mike Arkos, Todd's mechanic boss, comes to visit, as he used to date Shae in college.
 He finds her hovering behind Jessica while holding a scalpel.
-After this encounter, Mike immediately goes to see Delilah, the property manager, begging her to spare Shae.
+After this encounter, Mike immediately goes to see Delilah begging her to spare Shae.
 Delilah refuses this.
 Later, Mike dies when Todd inadvertently starts a fire in the auto shop.
 During this, Jessica works in the garden, repeatedly cutting herself and covering her in blood.

 Later on, Todd is seen at a bar.
 While there, Delilah appears and tries to seduce him.
 When Todd arrives home, he is strangely seduced by his wife, who is revealed to be Shae in a supernatural disguise.
-Hailey is introduced to Brett's friend Jenny.
+Hailey is introduced to Brett's friend Jenny Chan.
 Jenny is said to be psychic and reluctantly decides to help Hailey and her family by going to their house to cleanse it.
 Jenny is supernaturally attacked and thrown out an upstairs window as she does so.